Yangtze finless porpoise: Conservation

 As of 2014, 505 porpoises remain in the main section of the Yangtze, with an alarming population density in Ezhou and Zhenjiang.
 While many threatened species decline rate slows after their classification, population decline rates of the porpoise are actually accelerating.
 While population decline tracked from 1994 to 2008 has been pegged at a rate of 6.06% annually, from 2006 to 2012, the porpoise population decreased by more than half.
 Finless porpoise population decrease of 69.8% in just a 22-year span from 1976 to 2000.
 5.3%.
 A 2012 survey by the World Wildlife Fund indicated the rate of decline had accelerated to 13.7% per year.
 By 2017, the number in the Yangtze had increased to 1,012.
 Due to ongoing protection efforts, the porpoises have reappeared in places like Nantong, where sightings had been rare in recent years.

 A majority of factors of this population decline are being driven by the massive growth in Chinese industry since 1990 which caused increased shipping and pollution and ultimately environmental degradation.
 Some of these can be seen in damming of the river as well as illegal fishing activity.
 To protect the species, China's Ministry of Agriculture classified the species as being National First Grade Key Protected Wild Animal, the strictest classification by law, meaning it is illegal to bring harm to a porpoise.

 The Tian-e-Zhou Oxbow Nature Reserve has worked for years to protect the porpoises.
 The reserve, which is sponsored by the Chinese government, World Wildlife Fund, the Coca-Cola Company, and others, increased its porpoise population from five to forty in twenty-five years.
 By 2017, there were 80 individuals, nearing the total capacity of 100.
-The Chinese Academy of Science's Wuhan Institute of Hydrobiology has been working with the World Wildlife Fund to ensure the future for this subspecies, and have placed five porpoises in another well-protected area, the He-wang-miao oxbow.
+The Chinese Academy of Sciences' Wuhan Institute of Hydrobiology has been working with the World Wildlife Fund to ensure the future for this subspecies, and have placed five porpoises in another well-protected area, the He-wang-miao oxbow.

 Five protected natural reserves have been established in areas of the highest population density and mortality rates with measures being taken to ban patrolling and harmful fishing gear in those areas.
-There have also been efforts to study porpoise biology to help specialize conservation through captivation breeding.
-The Baiji Dolphinarium, was established in 1992 at the Institute of Hydrobiology of the Chinese Academy of Sciences in Wuhan which allowing the study of behavioral and biological factors affecting the finless porpoise, specifically breeding biology like seasonal changes in reproductive hormones and breeding behavior.
+There have also been efforts to study porpoise biology to help specialize conservation through captive breeding.
+The Baiji Dolphinarium, was established in 1992 at the Institute of Hydrobiology of the Chinese Academy of Sciences in Wuhan which allows the study of behavioral and biological factors affecting the finless porpoise, specifically breeding biology like seasonal changes in reproductive hormones and breeding behavior.

-The first Yangtze finless porpoise was born in captivity on July 5th, 2005, in Baji Dolphinarium in Wuhan.
+The first Yangtze finless porpoise was born in captivity on July 5, 2005, in Baji Dolphinarium in Wuhan.
+A 2.48 Gb completely gap-free genome assembly of the Yangtze finless porpoise was sequenced to study the genetic health and assist in population management.
+This work demonstrating increased threats to genetic damage and genome stability in the species.